-Both 17-inch MacBook Pro models sport four speakers with two separate speaker modules (left and right), each with two speakers each.
-Each module has expanded housing to produce greater sound energy than the PowerBook G4.
+All 17-inch MacBook Pro models sport four speakers with two separate speaker modules (left and right), each with two speakers each.
 Since the system can output a lot of sound, it is very important to make sure screws are properly tightened down.
 As a mobile product, a loose screw can eventually work itself free, and using the speakers at elevated volumes can also work toward loosening a screw that is not properly installed.